nglaeser/crypto-glossary/docs/index.md

     Pointers to some additional material.

 !!! warning
-    Pretty self-explanatory; these are present to draw your attention to some small but significant detail.
+    Draw attention to some small but significant detail.